 - Squats – Commonly referred to as the “king of exercises” by trainers, the squat is a great way to develop strength, balance, and coordination.
 Make sure the knees stay over the ankles, and keep your core lightly braced.
 Try 2-4 sets of 10-15 reps.
 Like with lunges, you can use weights held in front of you for some extra challenge like in a goblet squat.

-Meniscus injuries are fairly common, but as with the majority of knee injuries, they are preventable with regular exercise that emphasize strength and balance.
+Meniscus injuries are fairly common, but as with the majority of knee injuries, they are preventable with regular exercise that emphasizes strength and balance.
 If you are concerned about your risk or think you have a meniscal injury, see your local physical therapist!

 Got questions?
 Feel limited in what you’re able to do?
 The staff at Limitless Physical Therapy in Eugene, OR can show you how to discover your future without limits.